pjsmith97/KeyStoneGame/README.md

 # KeyStone Game
 My coursework for my Advanced Games Technology course (INM710) at City, University of London.
 The working title I had for the game is 'Keystone'.
 The basic concept is the player steps into the role of an alien on a dying planet.
-The objective is to gather the keystones in order to save the world
+The objective is to gather the keystones in order to save the world.

+All files concerning the project are in the Keystone.zip file.

+To play the game, run AGT_TEMPLATE/game/game.exe.
+Warning: game audio may be loud on some computers.

+To read the full documentation for the coursework, open Documentation/'Milestone 2 Report.pdf'

 Controls:
 W - Forward,